Ask Question

 Evidence suggests that life style and diet can influence the risk of developing some types of cancers.
 Therefore, it seems reasonable for the cancer patient, who is particularly susceptible to developing secondary cancers to eat well and remain active - to promote general health.

-It's important to distinguish between diet as a risk factor for lymphomas, versus diet as a therapeutic factor.
 While some dietary factors are associated with a modest increased risk of lymphoma (such as red meats), restricting red meats will not influence the growth rate of an existing lymphoma.
-Similarly, if you stop smoking, a lung cancer will not go away, even if caused by smoking.

 External factors more likely to influence the growth of lymphoma cells would be antigens (something that doesn't belong in your body), such as virus, bacteria, auto-immunity ... a chronic antigen stimulus, that would be impossible with current technologies to identify, and could be unique to each person.

-The growth rate of lymphomas is also determined by the genetic defects within the abnormal cells, which can vary even within the same diagnostic subtype .. which might account for why one follicular lymphoma never needs treatment, and another needs frequent therapy.
+The growth rate of lymphomas is also determined by the genetic defects within the abnormal cells, which can vary even within the same diagnostic subtype .. which might account for why one indolent lymphoma never needs treatment, and another needs frequent therapy.

-Anyhow, if in future a dietary practice is found to limit the growth of lymphomas, it will be big news ... something everyone will be made aware of.
+Anyhow, if in future a dietary practice is found to limit the growth of lymphomas it will be big news ... something everyone will be made aware of.

 General Life Style and Diet Guidelines